lavague-ai/LaVague/docs/docs/get-started/setting-up-la-vague.md

 # Installation & set up

-In this section, we're going to walk you through how you can install and set up LaVague locally with or without our dev environment.
+In this section, we're going to walk you through how you can install and set up LaVague locally.

 > If you just want to test out LaVague without having to install anything locally, you can run our [Quick Tour notebook with Google Colab](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/quick-tour.ipynb).